AldoCanfora/Repository-for-the-Software-and-Computing-for-Applied-Physics-Project/README.md

 hood is called Moore Neighborhood and it is defined on a two-dimensional square lattice and it is composed of a central cell and the eight cells that surround it, here indicated with initials of cardinal points.

+ ## Conway’s Game of Life
+The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
+One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
+It is Turing complete and can simulate a universal constructor or any other Turing machine.
+The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead (or populated and unpopulated, respectively).
+Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
+At each step in time, the following transitions occur: